YaccConstructor/LangToGroup/README.md

 Implementation algorithm building the presentation of the group for a formal language with the preservation of the language.
 The implementation of this algorithm is necessary for research in the field of formal languages with the involvement of the group-theoretical methods.
 At present, there are only theoretical works showing the possibility of such construction, however, the algorithm and its implementation are absent up to this point.
 As far as we know, this implementation is the first in its area.

 ## Second approach
-Implementation of building Turing machine by boolean grammar algorithm, described in [Boolean grammars](https://doi.org/10.1016/j.ic.2004.03.006) and algorithm, descrbied in [An Introduction to the Theory of Groups](https://doi.org/10.1007/978-1-4612-4176-8), which by given turing machine builds group presentation via building semigroup presentation.
+Implementation of building Turing machine by boolean grammar algorithm, described in [Boolean grammars](https://doi.org/10.1016/j.ic.2004.03.006) and algorithm, descrbied in [An Introduction to the Theory of Groups](https://doi.org/10.1007/978-1-4612-4176-8), which by given Turing machine builds group presentation via building semigroup presentation.

 ## Build status
 [![Build Status](https://travis-ci.org/YaccConstructor/LangToGroup.svg?branch=master)](https://travis-ci.org/YaccConstructor/LangToGroup)